axewizardbgg/guards-cairn-1e-adventure/README.md

 4. Use befunky's text tool:
    - Fonts: "The Art of Illuminating" for titles, "Lora" for normal text
    - Font Sizes: 18, 24, and 48
-5. Once page is completed, save the project on befunky
+5. Once page is completed, save the project locally and on befunky
-   - TODO: Also export the project locally and get them in version control
 6. Export as PDF
 7. Combine individual exported PDFs using https://combinepdf.com
 8. Once I have a combined PDF, I make it booklet format using https://online2pdf.com/create-booklet-flipbook#